University and college sport: Japan

 Japan began to engage in sports when Western-style sports were introduced to Japan from Europe and the United States as a byproduct of the Westernization policy developed by the Meiji Restoration after three centuries of national isolation.
 This was accomplished by so-called "hired foreigners" invited by the new government and Japanese people returning to the West.

 There were various types of channels through which Western-style sports were introduced to Japan, but it was the schools that played a particularly important role in the frequent and sustained establishment of Western-style sports in Japan.
 After the student promulgation of 1873, modern sports first began to penetrate various schools, especially higher educational institutions such as universities, higher normal schools, and old high schools.
 Among the Westernization that was taking place in almost all areas of culture, including economics, politics, industrial technology, thought, literature, music, food, clothing, and architecture, the field of education in particular saw a remarkable development of Western-style sports.
 This was the groundwork for the emergence of Japan's unique modern sense of sports.
 The need to give meaning to the practice of sports in the field of education.
 In the latter half of the 19th century, the elevation of sports was being planned by "tough Christians" activists who were graduates of public schools and Oxford and Cambridge universities, which were attended by the children of gentlemen who were the dominant class of British society and the children of the emerging middle class bourgeoisie who admired them.
 This view of sports provided the conditions for the Japanese of the time to develop sports in the schoolhouse.

-After returning from the U.S., Hiroshi Hiraoka (平岡凞), a railroad engineer, founded Japan's first baseball team, the Shinbashi Club.
+After returning from the US, Hiroshi Hiraoka (平岡凞), a railroad engineer, founded Japan's first baseball team, the Shinbashi Club.
 Rugby was the first sporting event in Japan, with the founding of the Keio University rugby club in 1899.
 Soccer was played in 1904 with the founding of the soccer club at Tokyo Higher Normal School (University of Tsukuba).
 American football dates from 1934 with the founding of the American football club at Rikkyo University.